Hospital Health Cover and Plastic Surgery – Policy Discussion and Terminology

 - Gap – another word for your co-payment or out of pocket costs; usually the price difference between a very low rebate or cover and the actual price of quality surgery in Australia

-- Medicare Benefits Schedule (MBS) – Medicare Item Codes and rebate criteria for Plastic Surgery
+- Medicare Benefits Schedule is also known as MBS – Medicare Item Codes and rebate criteria for Plastic Surgery

-- Pre-existing Ailment – a condition that your insurer MAY exclude coverage for if you change policies or buy a new one
+- Pre-existing Ailment, in other words, a condition that your insurer MAY exclude coverage for if you change policies or buy a new one

 - Public Hospital (or basic default) table – ask your health fund for their policy info